Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Introduction and statement of the main result

 \end{thm} The nontriviality of our limit under the nonzero finiteness of the Rayleigh quotient $R(u_0)$ is due to an eventual regularity of the scheme (Proposition \ref{reg_prop}) and an important monotonicity formula during the scheme (Lemma \ref{mono_lem}).
-The proof of this monotonicity formula is based on a {\it nonlinear integration by parts}, established in \cite{L}, which was designed to prove uniqueness results for the Monge-Amp\`ere equations and systems of Monge-Amp\`ere equations \cite{L, L_MAA}. \begin{rem} Theorem \ref{IISthm} also bounds the convergence rate of $R(u_k)$ to the Monge-Amp\`ere eigenvalue $\lambda[\Omega]$ in terms of the convergence rate of $u_k$ to the nonzero Monge-Amp\`ere eigenfunction $u_{\infty}$.
+The proof of this monotonicity formula is based on a {\it nonlinear integration by parts}, established in \cite{L}, which was designed to prove uniqueness results for the Monge--Amp\`ere equations and systems of Monge--Amp\`ere equations \cite{L, L_MAA}. \begin{rem} Theorem \ref{IISthm} also bounds the convergence rate of $R(u_k)$ to the Monge--Amp\`ere eigenvalue $\lambda[\Omega]$ in terms of the convergence rate of $u_k$ to the nonzero Monge--Amp\`ere eigenfunction $u_{\infty}$.
 Compared to the inverse iteration methods for the $p$-Laplace equation in \cite{BEM, B, HL}, this type of estimate seems to be new. \end{rem}